- Facebook is littered with frauds, bots, and hackers looking to exploit unsuspecting users.

 Likewise, adware and malware bots can do the same.
 Be sure to install a malware remover onto your computer.

 If you’re worried about your Facebook account’s security, you can order a security audit here.
-If you have already been hacked, you should read our article on how to recover a hacked Facebook account.
+If you have already been hacked, you should read our article on recovering a hacked Facebook account.

 Featured image by AFP PHOTO & JOEL SAGET.